 Our Story

-A Note from Give America Hope's founder and president
+A note from Give America Hope's founder and president

 My father was a gifted entrepreneur...

-The same seeds of addiction emerged within me during college and my early years as a businessman.
-I somehow changed course before addiction imprisoned me.
 My businesses grew over time.
-Grateful for the people I’d met and the opportunities afforded to me, I prioritized giving back by expanding my community involvement and community investments.
+I was grateful for the people I had met and the opportunities afforded to me so I prioritized giving back by expanding my community involvement and community investments.

 “Why do so many get trapped in a cycle of addiction and relapse, but so few are able to succeed in long-term, stable recovery?”